Crime in Baltimore

-The American city of Baltimore, Maryland, is notorious for its crime rate, which ranks well above the national average.
-Violent crime spiked in 2015 after the death of Freddie Gray on April 19, 2015, which touched off riots and an increase in murders.
-The city recorded 348 homicides in 2019, a number second only to the number recorded in 1993 when the population was nearly 125,000 higher.
+The American city of Baltimore, Maryland, has struggled with crime rates above national averages.
+Violent crime spiked after the death of Freddie Gray on April 19, 2015, which sparked riots and an increase in murders.
+The city recorded 348 killings in 2019, a number second only to the number recorded in 1993 when the population was nearly 125,000 higher.
+In recent years the city has seen a sharp decrease in homicides, recording 201 in 2024, the lowest number since 2011.

 Crime statistics

+Historically Baltimore's level of violent crime is much higher than the national average.
+Homicides initially peaked in early 1970s when the city, like many others in the nation, saw an influx in cheap heroin from Mexico and elsewhere.
+These numbers declined slowly in the next seven years before increasing again with the advent of crack cocaine.
+In 2009, a total of 1,318,398 violent crimes were reported nationwide across the United States, equivalent to a rate of 0.4 incidents per 100 people.

-In 2011, Baltimore Police Department reported 196 homicides, the city's first time having fewer than 200 homicides since having 199 in 1978.
+In 2011, the Baltimore Police Department reported 196 killings, marking the first time the city had fewer than 200 killings since 1978.
 That number is far lower than the peak homicide count of 353 in 1993.
-The drop in 2011 was significant, when measured by the number of homicides, but the homicide rate was in the same range as the late 1980s when the city population was 130,000 higher.
+The drop in 2011 was significant, when measured by the number of homicides, but the homicide rate was in the same range as the late 1980s, when Baltimore's population was 130,000 higher.
 City leaders credited their sustained focus on repeat violent offenders and an increased community engagement for the continued drop, reflecting a nationwide decline in crime.

-However, Baltimore's decline was short-lived, as a reported 219 and 235 homicides were committed in 2012 and 2013, respectively.
+Baltimore's decline in the murder rate was short-lived, with 219 and 235 homicides in 2012 and 2013, respectively.
 Baltimore's jump in homicides in 2013 defied regional and national trends.